County Louth, also known as the Land of Legends or The Wee County, lies along the east coast of Ireland.

 The Long Woman’s Grave:

 Near Omeath in County Louth is the Long Woman’s Grave.
-The legend of this place tells of Lorcan O’Hanlon who was tricked by his brother, and cheated out of inheriting vast lands in County Louth.
+The legend of this place tells of Lorcan O’Hanlon who was tricked by his brother, and lost out on inheriting vast lands in County Louth.

 Lorcan had promised great lands to a Spanish widow, Cauthleen, whom he dearly loved.
 They eloped back to Ireland together, against her father’s wishes.